 Having a low hydrogen content is important when welding steels that tend to form hydrogen-induced cracks, such as high tensile steel.
 In these cases, the code for hydrogen content provides the necessary information.

-Similar designation systems are also used for high tensile electrodes (DIN EN 757), creep-resistant electrodes (DIN EN 1599), as well as for stainless electrodes (DIN EN 1600).
+Similar designation systems are also used for high tensile electrodes (DIN EN ISO 18275), creep-resistant electrodes (DIN EN ISO 3580-A), as well as for stainless electrodes (DIN EN ISO 3581-A).
 In cases of creep-resistant and stainless electrodes, creep-resistance properties or corrosion properties, respectively, of the weld metal must also match those of the parent metals in addition to strength properties.
 That is the reason for the rule that the weld metal should be as close as possible to the same type as the parent metal or be somewhat higher alloyed.